Thinking about switching your canine companion to turkey-based dog food? It’s a smart choice for sure!

 - Additional Benefits & Ingredients.
 Some of the turkey dog food listed here contains additional benefits, such as glucosamine for joint health, or chicory root and other probiotics to aid in digestion.
 These bonus ingredients may vary in importance depending on your dog’s needs.

 - Deboned Turkey vs. Turkey Meal.
 It’s also worth noting that, while turkey meal doesn’t sound as appealing as deboned turkey, turkey meal actually contains much more protein than whole turkey because of the way the meat is rendered.
-However, any labeling of general “meat meal” without noting the specific protein, or any mention of “by-product”should be avoided.
+However, any labeling of general “meat meal” without noting the specific protein should be avoided.

 Blue Buffalo Basics: Turkey & Potato